Honey Ginger Shrimp Stir fry Recipe

 This easy shrimp stir-fry flavored with garlic, honey, and veggies gets done in just 15 minutes.
 Use fresh or frozen shrimp and veggies.
 Serve over rice, noodles, or on its own.

-Today, I'm using pepper in my stir-fry.
-And yet, you could actually use almost any veggies you have in the fridge.
+Today, I’m using pepper in my stir-fry.
+And yet, you could use almost any veggies you have in the fridge.
 See all my stir-fry recipes here for some ideas.
-And if you don't have prawns, you can make a chicken or beef stir-fry.
+And if you don’t have prawns, you can make a chicken or beef stir-fry.

-About this stir fry
+About this stir-fry

 The three golden rules of stir-fry

-sauté pan that you can heat on medium to high.
-Never use non-stick pots or heavy bottom pans.
-Non-stick will get ruined, and the heavy bottom pan will create steam. - Mise en
+- The right pan for a stir-fry is a wok.
+If you don’t have a wok, use a light sauté pan that you can heat on medium to high.
+Never use non-stick pots or heavy-bottom pans.
+The non-stick will get ruined, and the heavy-bottom pan will create steam.

-plas or prepare before you stir-fry.
-A stir-fry is a quick dish, which means you have to get all the things ready before you turn that heat on.
-Cut the ingredients you need, prepare the sauce, have the garnish chopped.
-Keep that serving platter on hand so you can take it off the heat quickly. - Quick cooking - Most stir-fry dishes take no more than 7 to 10 minutes on the heat.
+- Quick cooking – Most stir-fry dishes take no more than 7 to 10 minutes over the heat.
 The idea of stir-fry is to cook quickly on high heat.
 So keep that flame on high or medium-high.
-Use a splash of water when necessary to bring down the temperature of the heat in the pan.
-Never leave the
+Use a splash of water when necessary to reduce the pan’s temperature.
+Never leave the wok unattended (yup, don’t answer that phone).

-Ingredients and substitute
+Ingredients and substitutes

-- Shrimps - I love using shrimps or prawns for this.
+- Shrimps – I love using shrimps or prawns for this.
 And yet, you can also make this with chicken or beef.
-See my Chicken stir-fry as well as Beef and pepper Stir-fry.
+See my Chicken stir-fry as well as the Beef and pepper Stir-fry.

-- Onions - Sliced thickly, these add a nice bite to the dish.
-And, if you don't like onions you can slice them up thin, which adds flavor to the sauce as well.
+- Onions – Sliced thickly, these add a nice bite to the dish.
+And, if you don’t like onions, you can slice them up thin, which adds flavor to the sauce as well.

 - Garlic and ginger – Ain’t no stir-fry without these two flavor boosters.